mamuncseru/Data-Science-Nanodegree/Write a Data-Science Post/README.md

 ## Target Goal

-1.Is there any noticeable difference between Seattle and Boston Airbnb?
+1.Is there any difference between Seattle and Boston Airbnb on amenities and rental price?

-2.What are the most important features influencing rental price?
+2.What are the most important features of rental price?

-3.What are the top amenities people needs most?
+3.What are the top amenities in Airbnb Housing?

 ## File Description

 1.Jupyter Notebook solving the three problems.

 2.Detailed Listings data for Boston Airbnb.

 3.Detailed Listings data for Seattle Airbnb.
 (Dataset Link)

+4.README Markdown File

 An easy-to-read blog post is published on Medium, which is the main goal of the project.
 (Medium Link)